Selvavijin/nasscom-vsd-soc-design-program/README.md

 Now the spice file is created.
 ![image](https://github.com/user-attachments/assets/81a400ce-60ac-43be-970c-9ba3af2a795b)

 The spice file is shown below.
-It can be opened using vim 'sky...spice' command
+It can be opened using 'vim sky...spice' command

 ![image](https://github.com/user-attachments/assets/9e3e9f09-2ad5-495d-b886-bdd7d7fbfeb5)